nathankleyn/mini_css/README.markdown

     mini_css [-o output_file] file_name[ file_name2 ...]

-You can compress one CSS file, or compress more than one to mash them together as one big compress file.
+You can compress one CSS file, or compress more than one, and mash them together as one big compressed file.

 You can specify the location and name of the output file; it defaults to mini_cssified.css in the current working directory.